licensedpsychedelics

 What if I am active duty, not a veteran?

-Spravato is covered under Tricare Select and Prime for service members with documented TRD.
-MDMA and ibogaine trials are generally restricted to veterans or civilians currently - check the individual trial eligibility.
-Some active-duty members have accessed licensed Oregon or Colorado programs while on personal leave.
+Spravato is generally covered under Tricare Select and Prime for service members with documented TRD, subject to prior authorization and a REMS-certified prescriber; check your specific plan and region.
+MDMA and ibogaine trials are typically restricted to veterans or civilians currently - check the individual trial's eligibility listing on ClinicalTrials.gov.
+Accessing licensed Oregon or Colorado psilocybin programs while active-duty is a separate conversation - talk to your command's legal team first.

 Is there a veteran-specific scholarship for psilocybin?

 Yes.
 The Heroic Hearts Project, Veterans of War, and the Helmet Group each run veteran scholarships for Oregon or international psilocybin retreats.
-Colorado's Natural Medicine Act also includes a publicly-funded veterans subsidy provision that began disbursing in Q1 2026.
+Colorado's Natural Medicine Act also directs the Natural Medicine Advisory Board to consider veteran and first-responder access; no publicly-funded per-person subsidy has been disbursed yet, so treat any third-party claim of a Colorado-state-paid subsidy as unconfirmed.

 Can my VA doctor refer me to a licensed psilocybin program?